kbeckman/C4SC/README.md

 #C4SC#
-This is an open source C'# .NET library that contains useful functionality that has made my job easier during .NET development.
+This is an open source C# .NET library that contains useful functionality that has made my job easier during .NET development.
 Much of the content in this library has been blogged about in my technical blog, [Coding4StreetCred](http://www.coding4streetcred.com/blog).

 Throughout development, a strong attempt has been made make all libraries available in this solution CLSCompliant allowing for usage in either a C'# or VB.NET application.
 Please let me know if you find otherwise or issue a pull request to fix whatever issue(s) you might encounter.